hecko-yes/hecko.my.to/fursonae/index.md

 2023-06-23 - 2023-07-04

 floaty is not its name, it's just supposed to float like [mew](https://en.wikipedia.org/wiki/Mew_(Pok%C3%A9mon)) (once i get around to rigging it)
-4 feet tall, probably no fluff just marshmallow squish the yellow bits glow the hand beans stick out despite lack of mouth it can talk and even [eat](https://www.youtube.com/watch?v=jzm3sNl8VwQ); it may wear face masks to express emotions like owo
+~~4 feet tall~~ short-average human height, probably no fluff just marshmallow squish the yellow bits glow the hand beans stick out despite lack of mouth it can talk and even [eat](https://www.youtube.com/watch?v=jzm3sNl8VwQ); it may wear face masks to express emotions like owo